GEOG 111 Planet Earth: Human Geography

 Classroom etiquette

-• Disruptive behavior will result in being reassigned to a different seat or in being dismissed from class for the day.
+Disruptive behavior will result in a reduction to your participation grade, being reassigned to a different seat, and/or being dismissed from class for the day.

 Technology usage